elephantscale/es-training-new/course-outlines/spring-reactive.md

 * Reactive systems have certain characteristics that make them ideal for low-latency, high-throughput workloads.
 Project Reactor and the Spring portfolio work together to enable developers to build enterprise-grade reactive systems that are responsive, resilient, elastic, and message-driven.

 * The course is intended for software developers and architects.
-It gives the participants a practical level of experience, achieved through a combination of about 50% lecture, 50% demo work with student’s participation.
+It gives the participants a practical level of experience, achieved through a combination of about 50% lecture, 50% demo work with student's participation.

 ## Benefits